Utilities · FY2025 10‑K ↗ NEE · NYSE

 Wikipedia history · XBRL financial data

-NextEra Energy runs two very different businesses inside one company.
-The first is Florida Power & Light, or FPL — the largest electric utility in the United States.
-FPL sells electricity to more than six million customer accounts across Florida.
-Regulators set the prices FPL can charge, and in return FPL is allowed to earn a fixed return on the money it spends building power plants and power lines.
-The second business is called NEER.
-It builds and operates wind farms, solar fields, battery storage systems, and nuclear plants across 44 states, then sells that electricity to utilities and businesses under long-term contracts — often lasting a decade or more.
-Together, these two engines collect money from nearly every angle of the electricity market: steady, regulated fees from Florida households, and long-term contracted payments from energy buyers across North America.
+NextEra Energy runs two very different businesses under one roof.
+The first is Florida Power and Light, which sells electricity to more than six million customer accounts across Florida.
+Regulators set the prices FPL can charge, and those prices are designed to cover costs plus a regulated profit.
+The second is NextEra Energy Resources, which builds and operates wind farms, solar fields, battery storage systems, and nuclear plants across 44 states, selling power mainly under long-term contracts to utilities and large businesses.
+One side earns steady, regulated income.
+The other bets on the continued growth of clean energy.
+Together they make NextEra one of the largest electric power companies in North America.
 The diagram below traces where the money goes.

 How NextEra Energy Makes Money